Distributed return scenario

 - A distributed mapping plus a filter or escalation with a DSO Transfer action on the source server

-- A compatible distributed mapping plus a filter or escalation with a DSO Return action on the target server
+- A compatible or an identical distributed mapping plus a filter or escalation with a DSO Return action on the target server

 For more information, see Distributed returns.

 To configure a distributed return operation on the To server

 - In Developer Studio, select File > New > Filter.

 - Select the To (chicago) server, and click Finish.

 - In the Associated Forms panel of the Filter editor, click Add, select the Acme East Bug Tracking form, and click OK.

 - In the Execution Options panel, set the options shown in the following figure:

 - In the Run If Qualification panel, click the ellipsis button.